singhsanoo/matplotlib-challenge/README.md

 ### Prepared the Data

-1. Run the provided package dependency and data imports, and then merge the `mouse_metadata` and `study_results` DataFrames into a single DataFrame.
+1. Ran the provided package dependency and data imports, and then merged the `mouse_metadata` and `study_results` DataFrames into a single DataFrame.

-2. Display the number of unique mice IDs in the data, and then check for any mouse ID with duplicate time points.
-Display the data associated with that mouse ID, and then create a new DataFrame where this data is removed.
-Use this cleaned DataFrame for the remaining step.
-(Note: you found a mouse ID that had duplicate time points, and none of the data associated with that mouse ID should be included in the new DataFrame.)
+2. Displayed the number of unique mice IDs in the data, and then checked for any mouse ID with duplicate time points.
+Displayed the data associated with that mouse ID, and then created a new DataFrame where this data is removed.
+Used this cleaned DataFrame for the remaining step.

-3. Display the updated number of unique mice IDs.
+3. Displayed the updated number of unique mice IDs.

 ### Summary Statistics